 Twins Apartment by Paralelo 30

-The existing masonry underwent occasional changes, so that the social area became the protagonist of the project.
-This is accomplished through the merge of the living room and the kitchen, made possible thanks to the relocation of the old toilet.
-Light and elegant materials, such as natural wood and white MDF, provide warmth and spaciousness.
+We made selective changes to the existing masonry to give prominence to the social area.
+This was achieved by merging the living room and kitchen, facilitated by the relocation of the original toilet.
+We selected light and elegant materials, such as natural wood and white MDF, to imbue the space with a sense of warmth and spaciousness.

-The private area, comprising the couple’s suite and the twins’ bedroom, is separated from the social area by a pivoting door hidden, mimetizing with the wooden plane.
-The apartment did not have a double suite.
-The new suite results from the transformation of the old bedroom, the pantry and the service bathroom.
+The private quarters, comprising the couple’s suite and the twins’ bedroom, are discreetly separated from the social area by a pivoting door integrated into the wooden paneling.
+The apartment originally lacked a double suite, but we crafted one from the old bedroom, pantry, and service bathroom.

 Photography by Marcelo Donadussi